thephez/dpp-spec/docs/identity.md

 ## Identity publicKeys

 The identity `publicKeys` array stores information regarding each public key associated with the identity.
 Each identity must have at least one public key.

+**Note:** As of Dash Platform Protocol version 0.13, the first public key assigned to an identity must be unique (not already used by an identity).

 Each item in the `publicKeys` array consists an object containing: